Evolutionary ecology

-Evolutionary ecology lies at the intersection of ecology and evolutionary biology.
+Evolutionary ecology is a science at the intersection of ecology and evolutionary biology.
 It approaches the study of ecology in a way that explicitly considers the evolutionary histories of species and the interactions between them.
 Conversely, it can be seen as an approach to the study of evolution that incorporates an understanding of the interactions between the species under consideration.
 The main subfields of evolutionary ecology are life history evolution, sociobiology (the evolution of social behavior), the evolution of interspecific interactions (e.g. cooperation, predator–prey interactions, parasitism, mutualism) and the evolution of biodiversity and of ecological communities.

 Evolutionary ecology mostly considers two things: how interactions (both among species and between species and their physical environment) shape species through selection and adaptation, and the consequences of the resulting evolutionary change.

 Evolutionary models

 A large part of evolutionary ecology is about utilising models and finding empirical data as proof.
 Examples include the Lack clutch size model devised by David Lack and his study of Darwin's finches on the Galapagos Islands.
 Lack's study of Darwin's finches was important in analyzing the role of different ecological factors in speciation.
 Lack suggested that differences in species were adaptive and produced by natural selection, based on the assertion by G.F.
 Gause that two species cannot occupy the same niche.

 Richard Levins introduced his model of the specialization of species in 1968, which investigated how habitat specialization evolved within heterogeneous environments using the fitness sets an organism or species possesses.
 This model developed the concept of spatial scales in specific environments, defining fine-grained spatial scales and coarse-grained spatial scales.
 The implications of this model include a rapid increase in environmental ecologists' understanding of how spatial scales impact species diversity in a certain environment.

 Another model is Law and Diekmann's 1996 models on mutualism, which is defined as a relationship between two organisms that benefits both individuals.
 Law and Diekmann developed a framework called adaptive dynamics, which assumes that changes in plant or animal populations in response to a disturbance or lack thereof occurs at a faster rate than mutations occur.
 It is aimed to simplify other models addressing the relationships within communities.